thedunston/goMeeb/README.md

 ## Preparing to use goMeeb tools

-It is best to run the tools on computers that are configured the same.
-For example, if you have 5 IIS webservers running on Windows 2019, then run the goMeeb tools on those systems.
-You can run them on an Exchange server and analyze with the WIndows 2019 servers, but it will have a lot of results you'll have to filter through because an IIS server and Exchange server have a different set of processes running and loaded modules.
-That may create a lot of work trying to verify if the data you're looking at is normal or an anomaly.
+It is best to run the tools against a dataset of computers that are configured the same.
+For example, if you have 5 IIS webservers running on Windows 2019, then collect the data from those 5 and then run `goMeeb` tools on those systems.
+You can run the tools against a dataset of Exchange servers and analyze with the Windows 2019 servers, though it will have a lot of results you'll have to filter through because an IIS server and Exchange server have a different set of processes running and loaded modules.

-Also, run the tools on CSV files with the same type of data.
-If you have 20 computers and dump a list of running processes, then have a separate CSV files of running processes for each host using the same tool.
+Also, run the `gomeeb` tools on CSV files with the same type of data.
+If you have 20 computers and dump a list of running processes, then have a separate CSV files of running processes for each host using the same tool that produces the same format.

 If you only have one computer running an IIS server on Windows 2016, a recommendation is to setup a stock version of Windows 2016 with the same version of IIS and any add-on programs.
-Then, use hte goMeeb's `benny` tool to compare the output of the CSV files.
+Then, use the goMeeb's `benny` tool to compare the output of the CSV files.
 For this example, it is best to use the **benny** tool, which does a baseline comparison of the average number of times a data point is seen across hosts.

 ## Baseline tool example with benny